Required Summer Reading

 - Write up a unique book project idea.

 - Referencing specific moments from the story

 I am happy to answer any questions you might have regarding the book and will check my inbox several times this summer.

 I hope you enjoy whichever book(s) you choose to befriend!
-I can’t wait to hear about your reading experiences!
+I can not wait to hear about your reading experiences!

 Happy reading!
 Questions: Hannah.Gibson@tallulahfalls.org